SEAT 132: Overview

+In 1974 the model received a restyling, adapting its specifications to those of the second series of the Fiat 132.

 In 1976, an automatic transmission option was offered, which may have been a response to the success in Spain of the locally assembled, and similarly enhanced Chrysler Two Litre.
 From 1979, the SEAT 132 2000 became available, with one four cylinder 1920 cc engine of 109 bhp: in due course, one larger 2.2 litre, four cylinder Mercedes diesel version was also offered.

 In the beginning of the 1980s, extensive discussions concerning funding and control took place between the major share holder, the Government of Spain, and Fiat: SEAT needed major capital investment, which Fiat was not prepared to inject.
 The outcome, by 1982, was an end after nearly thirty years, to the relationship with Fiat.

 Already in 1981, Fiat having by now switched to their new model, the Argenta, production of the SEAT 132 ceased, after approximately 100,000 examples had been produced.
 No direct replacement in this class was, up until 2009, offered by the company.
 The SEAT Exeo could be seen as the belated replacement, however.